 The course is presented using the Blackboard course delivery software and is only available online.
 It is a non-credit, pass/fail course and should be taken during your first year as a student.
 As with the online orientation course, this course is $50.00.

 Course Description: In this exploding age of information, it is the objective of the library faculty to prepare Regent graduates to be on the cutting edge of information technology.
 Information literacy is the ability to effectively access information for problem solving and decision making.
 Thus, the knowledge and abilities you glean from this course will open doors to lifelong learning.
 It is imperative for graduate study research.

 Why do I have to use the Regent email address?

 Although your registration process was completed using the email you provided on the registration form, Regent University policy is for professors to communicate with their students using your assigned Regent email address, which is created by your Regent user email@example.com.

-I have taken a course or completed the maximum of 9 Professional Learning credits and I now am interested in applying to a degree program.
+I have taken a course or completed the maximum of 9 Professional Development credits and I now am interested in applying to a degree program.
 What is my next step?

 Where do I find my textbooks so I know how much to budget for them?

 The bookstore now rents textbooks for 10%-50% of the cost of buying them!
 You can see the required textbook(s) for all your courses at this link: (http://www.cbamatthews.com/regent/) You will need your course code, GSAS, and your course number, for example, GSAS 552, to find your textbooks.